Digital Mission Engineering (DME): Events and Time Components (Part 4 of 4)

 This adds the first time component to the Time Display.
 This component was built to model the burn of the HXLV as it launches.
 This is also what the satellites in GEO detecting the burn sees.
 This is the initial trigger that sets the system in motion.
 This ignition burn is the initial event that triggers a detection system.
 It is what sets off the series events.

-11. Press and drag the rectangular markers on either side of the View Port to resize and focus on smaller periods of the scenario, if desired.
+11. Click and drag the rectangular markers on either side of the View Port to resize and focus on smaller periods of the scenario, if desired.

 Creating a Chain between the DSP system and the Pegasus HXLV

-Next, model how well the DSP system can detect the Pegasus HXLV.
+Next, model how quickly the DSP system can detect the Pegasus HXLV burn.
 Once the Pegasus ignites and launches, the GEO satellites sweep and look for its signature.
-You can create a Chain between the system on the GEO satellite (Defense Support Program) and the Pegasus.
-The sensor is a specific system that is in the correct position to detect the Pegasus.
-Using a Chain object, you can do additional analysis.
+You can create a Chain between the sensor on a specific DSP satellite and the Pegasus.
+The sensor on the SBIRS_GEO-3_41937 satellite is in the correct position to detect the HXLV ignition.
+Using a Chain object, you can perform additional analysis.

 1. Bring the Insert STK Objects tool () to the front.